What are Clinical Trials (Studies)?

 Why We Conduct Clinical Trials

 Many of the standard treatments and therapies today are based on previous clinical studies.
-Clinical studies are performed for many reasons, including:
+Clinical studies are performed to establish evidence based medicine.

 - To see if a new drug or device is safe and effective